 I wish I had pushed harder to get that diagnosis earlier in hindsight.
 Now, I know that an early diagnosis of dementia can mean that you have more options, interventions and drug treatments that can slow the progression of the disease.

-It is easy to see why some people are diagnosed much later with over 100 lesser-known types of dementia with more symptoms than memory loss.
-It’s easy to dismiss these small changes, especially with memory to just getting older, but it’s not.
+It is easy to see why some people are diagnosed much later with over 100 lesser-known types of dementia and varying symptoms other than memory loss.
+It’s easy to dismiss these small changes, as something else when it’s not.

 For others it could be spatial awareness, being able to complete a sequence of events like brushing your teeth without being confused, having trouble communicating, mixing up words & difficulty following conversations etc There are so many different types of symptoms based on the type of dementia and what part of the brain is affected by the condition.